one-among-us/about-site/content/posts/statement_xiyu.md

 3. Except for the above public affairs and supervision, the accounts and operations of our organization and "Xiyu" are completely separate.
 Our organization does not have the authority to access the admin authority of any of the public SNS accounts of "Xiyu", nor does it have the ability to respond in a timely manner.
 Again, this was a mistake on the part of our organization, and we apologize for it.

 4. As a result of the above, our organization is no longer capable of supervising and managing the public affairs of the "Translation/Selected" accounts.
 Therefore, with immediate effect, our organization is relieved of its affiliation with the "Xiyu" team.
 Once again, we apologize profusely to the creators and the public involved in this matter.
 We have always emphasized respect for the rights of creators to express themselves and for community rules in online communities such as Fediverse, and we will continue to do so in our future work.
 We will reflect deeply on this mistake and try to avoid such mistakes in our future work.
-In particular, we apologize to Ms. Ai Daxun on Douban, and to @ziwendong on Fediverse, who was concerned about this matter.
+In particular, we apologize to Ms. Ai Daxun on Douban, who claimed to be hurt from this.

 One Among Us Transgender Support